Remove Your Shoes At The Door

 This isn't a choice of caring more about your floors than you care about your guests.
 This is about your home and how you maintain it.
 Guests should respect the hard work and money you put into your home.
 What if someone walked in with a pebble in the tread of their shoe, or wore stiletto heels?
 Either one of these could scratch hardwood floors.
 It's just being courteous to respect the homeowner's property.

-How do you ask someone to take off their shoes?
+How to ask guests politely to take off their shoes.

 When inviting someone to your home, tell them in advance that you will ask that they remove their shoes.
 Remember the "Sex And The City" episode where Carrie arrives at a baby shower and is unhappy about having to remove her Manolo Blahnik stilettos?
 (To make matters worse, they ARE swiped.)